cgroeneveld/LiLF/docs/pipeline.rst

 :doc:`LOFAR_timesplit <desc/timesplit>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The LOFAR_timesplit does two main things: it applies the correction obtained from the :ref:`LOFAR_cal<LOFR_cal>` step on the target and it splits the target data into 1hr chunks.
+The LOFAR_timesplit does two main things: it applies the correction obtained from the :ref:`LOFAR_cal` step on the target and it splits the target data into 1hr chunks.